-Furthermore, Brother sewing machines are reliable, feature-rich sewing machines from a manufacturer who’s been producing quality sewing machines for a long time!
-Many of them cater to novice users and have a track record of helping beginners love learning to sew.
+Brother sewing machines are reliable, feature-rich sewing machines from a manufacturer that’s been producing quality sewing machines for a long time.
+Many cater to novice users and have a track record of helping beginners love learning to sew.

 Considerations For Your First Sewing Machine

-Depending on the build and features of the sewing machine, the weight will also vary.
-If you’re wanting to transport your sewing machine with you, make sure to choose a portable sewing machine that you’ll be able to carry around easily.
+Depending on the build and features of the sewing machine, the weight also varies.
+If you want to transport your sewing machine with you, make sure to choose a portable sewing machine that you can carry around easily.

-If you’re wanting to increase your ease of use, consider purchasing a beginner sewing machine that boasts additional automatic features that decrease the time and effort spent in setup and sewing.
+If you want to increase ease of use, consider purchasing a beginner sewing machine that boasts additional automatic features to decrease the time and effort spent in setup and sewing.

 All Brother machines come with a drop-in bobbin, which is also very beginner-friendly.

 Threading this Brother sewing machine is easy as well.
-Instructions are available in the user manual, quick-start guide, and even on the body of the machine.
+Instructions are available in the user manual, quick-start guide, and even on the machine’s body.

 Whether you think you’ll be quilting, dressmaking, sewing Pinterest-worthy DIY projects, or doing just basic mending, the Brother XM2701 sewing machine will help you accomplish your sewing goals.